HamzaHassanain/Hamza-Hassanian-Website/README.md

 ## Description

 This is a Resume Website that I created to showcase my skills and projects.
-It is a single page website that is responsive and mobile friendly.
+It website that is responsive and mobile friendly.
 It is Built with python Django, used Django Admin Panel to manage the content of the website.
 It is hosted on OnRender.

 I also used PostgreSQL database to store the data of the website.
 I used Cloudinary to store the images and media files.